-EDITOR’S CHOICE – Next level wax chain lubes: If there’s an upgrade trend that seemed to be in an arms race this year, it was chain lubrication.
+EDITOR’S CHOICE – Next level wax chain lubes: If there’s an upgraded trend that seemed to be in an arms race this year, it was chain lubrication.
 Between hot melt wax baths and infused, wax-based drip lubes, we now have some insane claims to reduced friction.

-New products from absoluteBLACK (lube, wax, chain), Silca (lube, wax lube, wax melt) and Ceramicspeed (lube) led the way, and will almost certainly push other brands forward.
-I’m awarding my Editor’s Choice not to any one specific product, but to these brands for advancing the category.
+New products from absoluteBLACK (lube, wax, chain), Silca (lube, wax lube, wax melt), and Ceramicspeed (lube) led the way, and will almost certainly push other brands forward.
+I’m awarding my Editor’s Choice not to anyone specific product, but to these brands for advancing the category.

-Personally, I love wax lubes as they keep the chain clean, quiet and gliding smoothly.
+Personally, I love wax lubes as they keep the chain clean, quiet, and gliding smoothly.
 Whether my legs and lungs will really be able to tell the marginal gains is up for debate, but I love seeing a category being redefined and pushed forward…and seeing brands push each other harder, too.

 EDITOR’S CHOICE – Saris MP1 Nfinity Platform: This thing has absolutely transformed my enjoyment of indoor training.
 Which is to say, it eliminates the sucky feeling of trying to move naturally without also feeling like you’re going to topple over during a ferocious out of the saddle sprint.

-The platform rocks 12º side to side, and has 24cm of fore/aft “sliding” movement.
+The platform rocks 12º side to side and has 24cm of fore/aft “sliding” movement.
 This latter feature lets the bike move the same way it would outdoors, on the road, and it feels amazing.
 Yes, it’s expensive, but with so many of us logging so many miles indoors these days, it’s a worthy investment in building out your ultimate indoor training environment.

 EDITOR’S CHOICE – Granite STASH RCX Multi-Tool: This one wins for working exactly as advertised, being super easy to install, and offering road and gravel riders a solution for hiding a mini-tool in their steerer tubes.
 Prior to the RCX, steerer tube tool installs were limited to forks with alloy steerers, but this one uses a metal sleeve to prevent the stem from pinching and damaging the carbon.
 It’s easy to remove, is packed with all the main bits you need, and also comes in black.